banner

 What are the benefits of accreditation?

 An accredited DP Training Centre will be able contribute to the DP Industry by offering suitable courses to aspiring DPOs.
-As an approved Centre, it can hold DP Courses such as Induction, Simulator and Sea Time Reduction.
-The DPOs passing the courses will be recognized by all Owners and Charterers in the ever expanding DP industry.
+As an approved Centre, it can hold DP Courses such as Induction, Simulator and Sea Time Reduction, DP Revalidation, DP Refresher and Competency Assessment and DP Vessel Maintainer Course.
+The DPOs passing the courses will be recognised by all Owners and Charterers in the ever expanding DP industry.

 What is the validity period after an audit?